 Cut and Sew

 The second method for how to sew box corners still requires you to first sew your two pieces of fabric together right sides together.
 Ashley again demonstrates this technique using small rectangles of fabric.
 She then shows how to cut a small rectangle from the corner of the stitched fabric pieces.
 She explains how and where to measure in from and how changing the size of square you cut from the edge will change the size of box corner you get.
 She then shows how to align the cut edges of the fabric, pin in place and then stitch back together to create the box corner.
-Once you’ve learned how to sew box corners- learn tips for sewing mitered corners.
+Once you’ve learned how to sew box corners, check out this video on sewing mitered corners.